 - It was also found that many Canadians may not be meeting their vitamin D needs every day.
 Check out our article How Can I get All the Vitamin D That I Need to determine if you are getting enough vitamin D, how you can get more, and determine if you may need a supplement.

 - The researchers found that all diet types had large groups of people not meeting their calcium requirements.
 Calcium is important for the health of our bones and teeth and helps our muscles and nerves work properly.
-Check out this article for a link to our Calcium Calculator™ to determine if you are getting enough.
+To determine if you’re getting enough, try the Calcium Calculator™ online tool or order the print resource.

 Overall there is no perfect balance of animal and plant proteins in our diets however including protein foods that you enjoy from both sources will ensure you are getting what you need each day.